PyPSA/pypsa-usa/README.md

 The model draws data from:

-- The [BreakthroughEnergy](https://www.breakthroughenergy.org/) transmission network model.
+- The [TAMU/BreakthroughEnergy](https://www.breakthroughenergy.org/) transmission network model.
 This model has 82,071 bus network, 41,083 substations, and 104,192 lines across the three interconnections.
-- Powerplant Data can be drawn from three options: the Breakthrough Network, the WECC Anchor Data Set Production Cost Model, or the EIA++
+- Powerplant Data can be drawn from three options: the Breakthrough Network, the WECC Anchor Data Set Production Cost Model, or the EIA860
 - Historical load data from the EIA via the EIA930.
 - Forecasted load data from the [WECC ADS PCM](https://www.wecc.org/ReliabilityModeling/Pages/AnchorDataSet.aspx).
 - Renewable time series based on ERA5, assembled using the atlite tool.